 But she would soon find out that would be a completely misguided effort.

-The Fair Credit Billing Act protects consumers against billing errors and fraud.
+How the Fair Credit Billing Act protects consumers against billing errors and fraud

 It is not uncommon for consumers to contact us after they’ve already lost a credit card dispute.
 It’s clear from our files that there is a broad misunderstanding of what a credit card chargeback is and how to use it properly.